 The pupils have made very good progress throughout Key Stage 2 in reading, writing and maths.
-They are in the top 5% of schools Nationally for progress in reading and maths and in the top 20% of schools for progress in writing.
+They are in the top 5% of schools Nationally for progress in reading.
+They are in the top 25% of schools Nationally for progress in maths and writing.